Protect Yourself from Scams & Fraud

 You sold an item on eBay or another online reseller and the buyer sends you a check for more than the agreed upon price.
 The buyer asks you to go ahead and cash the check and in the meantime, send back the difference.
 Weeks later, you learn that the check was a fake.
 For more information

-Victim of a scam or fraud?
+Lost money to a scam or fraud?

 If you also provided personal information as the result of a scam, visit the FTC’s Identity Theft website and follow the step-by-step instructions on what to do next.